If you want ideas for businesses, you can start with $10k or less – look no further!

 If you want to create a custom Shopify storefront, this will be a $20 – $100 monthly fee.

 What you earn depends on what you make, but you have endless potential.
 You can make over $1,000 a month selling t-shirts or more if you market yourself well, have a detailed website, and have interesting designs.

-If you sell high-end fabrics with detailed custom designs on a popular online store, you might make over six figures a year.
+You might make over six figures a year if you sell high-end fabrics with detailed custom designs on a popular online store.

 6. Online Marketing